 Why Apply to Have Your Conviction Set Aside?

 Several benefits to having your conviction set aside:

 - Providing a copy of the set aside order when applying for a job may satisfy any concerns of the potential employer about the conviction.

 - The same goes for lease applications or any other application that requires you to check a box whether you were ever convicted, arrested, or charged with a crime.

 - When applying to set aside your conviction you can also request the court to restore your civil and gun rights that were lost as a consequence to your conviction.

 To find out if you qualify to have your conviction set aside, contact us today to discuss your options.
-Our attorneys can assist with the application paperwork, as well as draft a custom memorandum that details the facts of your case, your personal background, and the reasons the court should set aside your conviction.
+Our attorneys can assist with the application paperwork as well as with drafting a custom memorandum that details the facts of your case, your personal background, and the reasons the court should set aside your conviction.
 Including a custom memorandum can be more effective and more persuasive than filing the paperwork alone.